 Rather than take a Medellin Pablo Escobar tour, I’d recommend a few other things:

 Read the Real Story

 I mean, he obviously cared for his family (good) but he also had a blanket bounty on the murder of any police officer for $1,000 which resulted in the murder of more than 500 (bad).

-Talk to Locals
+Talk to Local Colombians

-Visit the Sites
+Visit the Pablo Escobar Sites in Medellin

 Pablo Escobar Grave

-The grave is in Cemetario Jardines Montesacro and can be reached from the Sabaneta Metro Station and a short 10 minute walk.
+The grave is in Cemetario Jardines Montesacro and can be reached from the Sabaneta Metro Station and a short 10-minute walk.

 The House Where Pablo Escobar was Killed

 In Los Olivos near the neighborhood of Laureles, you can find the house where Pablo spent his last days hiding out from the police, and where he was ultimately gunned down on a rooftop as he fled.